hexdsl/dotfiles/README.md

 ## Credits

-The wallpaper image file is courtesy of [Mohamed Nohasi on Unsplash](https://unsplash.com/photos/odxB5oIG_iA).
-Used under the terms of the Unsplash license.
+The wallpaper image file is taken from [pexels.com](https://www.pexels.com/) under the terms of the CC0 license.

-The lock screen background is courtesy of [Jeremy Bishop on Unsplash](https://unsplash.com/photos/_EBv1BKtbvs).
-Used under the terms of the Unsplash license.
+The lock screen background is taken from [unsplash.com](https://unsplash.com/) under the terms of the Unsplash license.

 All code herein is a combination of my own work, adaptations from others' contributions, man pages, and wiki articles.